shouryalala/periferi-client/README.md

 # Periferi
-Client app
+Client app - Tweaked to address the issues of today

-Short Description: A social network built around you.
+Short Description: A social network driven by the community, that works around you.

 Description:
 Periferi experiments with a new approach to networking.